sc1zox/ProjectManagement/prosquadra/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 # Max's explanation corner
-- Status Impl ToDo: Permission Setup, Status Geschlossen -> Datepicker Locked sometimes breaks on reload
+- Status Impl ToDo: Permission Setup
-- Problem: Mehrere Projekte in einer Roadmap, wenn man hin und her switched gehts kaputt...

 # Christian's explanation corner